2022-2023 Undergraduate & Graduate Catalog

-A minimum of 24 credit hours in physics and a GPA of 2.0 in physics are required for a minor.
+A minimum of 24 credit hours in physics and a GPA of 2.0 in physics are required for a minor in physics.

-- PHY 302 - Introduction to Modern Physics Credits: 4
+- PHY 302 - Introduction to Modern Physics (4 credits)

-- PHY 309 - Experimental Methods in Physics Credits: 4
+- PHY 309 - Experimental Methods in Physics (4 credits)

-- PHY 350 - Introduction to Quantum Mechanics Credits: 4
+- PHY 350 - Introduction to Quantum Mechanics (4 credits)

 Note: Most of the physics courses require prerequisites in mathematics.